sotrh/learn-wgpu/docs/beginner/tutorial1-window/README.md

 ## env_logger
 It is very important to enable logging via `env_logger::init();`.
-When wgpu hits any error it panics with a generic message, while logging the real error via the log crate.
+When wgpu hits any error, it panics with a generic message, while logging the real error via the log crate.
 This means if you don't include `env_logger::init()`, wgpu will fail silently, leaving you very confused!
 (This has been done in the code below)